fabric8-launcher/launcher-application/CONTRIBUTING.md

 # Fabric8-Launcher Backend Contributing Guide

-If you're looking for a development guide for the Fabric8-Launcher Backend, first read [this document](./README.md).
+If you're looking for a development guide for the Fabric8-Launcher Backend, first read [the readme](./README.md).

 ## First Steps